ni/nimi-python/docs/nidcpower/class.rst

             .. note:: This method will return a Python context manager that will initiate on entering and abort on exit.

+            .. tip:: This method requires repeated capabilities.
+If called directly on the nidcpower.Session object, then the method will use all repeated capabilities in the session.
+                You can specify a subset of repeated capabilities using the Python index notation on an nidcpower.Session repeated capabilities container, and calling this method on the result.

 lock
 ----